WootingKb/wooting-rgb-sdk/README.md

 ```
 git clone https://github.com/WootingKb/wooting-rgb-sdk.git
 ```
-Open the visual studio project and select x64 (64-bit) or x86 (32-bit)
+Open the visual studio project and select x64 (64-bit) or x86 (32-bit)/

-Now hit the build and find your DLL in the folder depending on your configuration
+Now hit the build and find your DLL in the folder depending on your configuration/

 64-bit
 ```